11 Secrets Hidden in Famous Works of Art

 The details in da Vinci’s The Last Supper, which depicts Jesus’s final meal with his 12 disciples, have been studied and speculated about for centuries.
 One of the many theories focuses on the sundial positioned over the head of Jesus, said to predict a universal flood in the year 4006, signaling the end of the world.
 Another is even more compelling: in 2007, Italian musician Giovanni Maria Pala found that the positions of the loaves of bread and the Apostles’ hands, when read from right to left (according to da Vinci’s own unique writing style) form a 40-second musical composition echoing a requiem.
 Da Vinci himself was an accomplished musician and inventor, so it is quite plausible that he may have done this on purpose.
 (It only took us five centuries to discover it.)

 A second last supper in Van Gogh’s Café Terrace at Night

 Some call it a stretch, but there is a strong theory that Vincent Van Gogh’s Café Terrace at Night is a reference to the Last Supper.
-In it, 12 discernible diners seated at a Parisian sidewalk café surround a central figure with long hair backed by a cross—and a shadowy individual, perhaps Judas, leaving the scene.
+In it, 12 discernible diners seated at a sidewalk café in Arles surround a central figure with long hair backed by a cross—and a shadowy individual, perhaps Judas, leaving the scene.
 Van Gogh himself was the son of a minister and originally wished to follow in his father’s footsteps before pursuing art full time in his late 20s.